 Each element described here is useful for tracking and identifying which channel is working well for the business.
 The important thing to remember as well is that it all works together.
 One element without the other may “work” but will never be fully maximized either.

-Med Spa Marketing is a complex arena with legal and implementational differences than other industries.
+Med Spa Marketing is a complex arena with legal and implementational differences from other industries.
 As long as marketing is continuously a focal point.
 Minor incremental changes, over time, will make a significant impact on your bottom line, and client satisfaction.